luquilo/net-nitnja-webpack/README.md

 # 7, firestore queries (filtering / searching some keyword)

-# 8, the data is in order of the ID, this time we ordering data by author alphabetical
+# 8, => the data is in order of the ID, this time we ordering data by author alphabetical and (ordering books by its timestamp)